letsbondiway/fastlane-plugin-airwatch_workspaceone/README.md

 4. retire_specific_version - The main purpose of this action is to retire a specific version of an application.
 This action takes a string parameter where you can specify the version number to retire.
 5. delete_specific_version - The main purpose of this action is to delete a specific version of an application.
 This action takes a string parameter where you can specify the version number to delete.
 6. add_or_update_assignments_action - The main purpose of this action is to add a new smart group assignment to an application or to update an existing smart group assignment of an application with a given dictionary of deployment/assignment parameters.
 If a smart group name is provided which does not exist yet on Console, assignment for that smart group is ignored.
+7. unretire_all_versions - The main purpose of this action is to unretire all retired versions of an application.

 ## Available options